Karen Ibasco: Media and environmental activism

 World Wide Fund for Nature in 2019 that works in the field of wilderness preservation and the reduction of human impact on the environment.

-Ibasco was appointed as the Climate Change Commission's Youth Ambassador in the Philippines in 2019 and was sent as one of the representatives of the Philippines in the 2019 UN Climate Action Summit which aims to bring the countries closer to meeting the goals of the Paris agreement which was held at the headquarters of the United Nations in New York City on 23 September 2019.
+Ibasco was appointed as the Climate Change Commission's Youth Ambassador in the Philippines in 2019 and was sent as one of the representatives of the Philippines in the 2019 UN Climate Action Summit which aims to bring the countries closer to meeting the goals of the Paris agreement which was held at the headquarters of the United Nations in New York City on September 23, 2019.
 As a youth ambassador of the Climate Change Commission, she focused on "Gender and Climate Change".

 She served as the muse of Myanmar delegates in the opening ceremony of the 2019 Southeast Asian Games held at the Philippine Arena in the Philippines on November 30, 2019.

-In October 2020, she revealed that she contracted and tested positive for the Coronavirus disease 2019 (COVID-19) and she shared survival tips and spread awareness of the disease in the Philippines.

 Ibasco was selected to join the virtual United Nations event during the speech of Secretary-General of the United Nations António Guterres which was held at Columbia University in New York City in December 2020.

 In December 2020, she was designated as the ambassador for R.E.START Renewable Energy Transition to promote energy conservation and to raise awareness on renewable energy transition.